stanford-cs149/asst3/cloud_readme.md

 In general we recommend that you perform this `$PATH` update on login, so you can add this line to the end of your `.bashrc` file.
 Don't forget to `source .bashrc` if you want to have this modification take effect without logging out and back in to the instance.

+### Confirming that CUDA has been installed ###

+Suppose you have carried out steps 5-7 or run the __install.sh__ script.
 At this point CUDA should be installed and you should be able to run the `nvidia-smi` command to make sure everything is setup correctly.
 The result of the command should indicate that your VM has one NVIDIA K80 GPU.

 ~~~~
 ubuntu@ip-172-31-62-219:~$ nvidia-smi